pinoyshaun1991/firmstep/README.md

 I have used jQuery.validate() libarary to validate form requirements also stripped tags to stop harmul SQL injection going into the database.

 There are magic methods in place for example the Set and Get methods in the Models, to reassure validation for the correct data types.

+Unit tests have been used here to test the Model property validation.

 Database Info
 -----------------